In Part 1 I explained a model I thought had evolved from clowning traditions and now formed the base of many a great TV

 I think Community is a really good example of a Clown Hierarchy expanded for a big-precinct American comedy.

-Community’s ‘sit’ is that of a study group at a US community college.
-The event that catalyses the series is of protagonist Jeff Winger, who has been a successful lawyer, having his degree discovered to be fraudulent and so needing to earn the qualification for real in order continue in his high-flying life.
+Community’s ‘sit’ is that of a study group within a US Community College.
+The event that catalyses the series is protagonist Jeff Winger, who has been a successful lawyer, having his degree discovered to be fraudulent and so needing to earn the qualification for real in order continue in his high-flying life.
 He attends Greendale Community College, a badly-funded institution with low standards.
 So the status tensions at play are between Jeff’s yuppie, aspirational ‘winner’ values and standards, and the weird, non-mainstream ‘loser’ culture of the college.

 Jeff falls into a study group with six other characters: Britta, Pierce, Shirley, Troy, Annie and Abed.
 And though initially this is a self-serving operation for him, the group soon becomes something more like the ‘community’ of the title.

 Within the college’s population there is also a wider cast of recurring characters, both notable students and the equally odd professors and administrative staff that preside over them.

 Eccentric Boss: in the early seasons, this is clear enough – it’s Chang.
 He’s not in charge of the whole college, but he is in charge of that part of it which defines the Augustes’ relationship.
 He teaches the class that brings them together.
 He fits the Eccentric Boss role very neatly: he is eccentric to the point of psychosis and happily and effectively tyrannical.
 He is very well placed to be the one creating the circumstances which drive the Augustes to their most active, conflicting and funny places.
 He will issue unreasonable homework demands, outrageous punishment activities and so on.

 Later on the progression of the show moves him out of the Boss role (as the study group pass his class) and different authority figures come to the fore.